This factsheet is for information only. It is recommended that you get legal advice about your situation.

 - Motor Vehicle Insurance covering motor vehicles, and in some cases motorbikes, trailers, caravans

-One of the first things you should look for is whether you are covered for the costs of temporary accommodation.
-More about this is found below in Part 4: Additional Benefits under your policy.
+IMPORTANT: One of the first things you should look for is whether you are covered for the costs of temporary accommodation.
+More about this is found below in Part 5: Additional Benefits under your policy.